 We were honored to attend last week’s National Rx Abuse and Heroin Summit in Atlanta, GA where we also led a panel discussion focused on the family’s role in reversing a national public health epidemic.

-Pat Aussem, Denise Mariano, both Partnership parent coaches, and Courtney Hunter, our Director of Advocacy and Government affairs, presented “Empowering Families: How to Address a Loved One’s Opioid Use and Become a Family Advocate”, which addressed the challenges families face in identifying opioid misuse by loved ones.
+Pat Aussem, Master Addictions Counselor, Denise Mariano, Partnership Parent Coach, and Courtney Hunter, our Director of Advocacy and Government affairs, presented “Empowering Families: How to Address a Loved One’s Opioid Use and Become a Family Advocate”, which addressed the challenges families face in identifying opioid misuse by loved ones.
 The presentation also recognized the various obstacles families encounter when seeking treatment, highlighted the resources and tools that can empower families to take action to engage loved ones in treatment and informed parents about the support and critical information they need to become effective advocates.

 They presented to a standing-room-only audience, which speaks to the unmet need of family support services and resources for caregivers who are looking to help a loved one.